Safe and Successful Home Canning

 Before every use, wash empty jars in hot water and detergent and rinse well by hand, or wash in a dishwasher.
 Unrinsed detergent may cause unnatural flavors and colors in home-canned food.
 Remove scale or hard-water film on jars by soaking jars several hours in a solution containing 1 cup of vinegar (5 percent acidity) per gallon of water.
 These washing methods do not sterilize jars.

-Sterilize jars to be used for jams, jellies and pickled products processed less than 10 minutes.
-Place empty jars right-side-up on the rack in a boiling-water canner.
+Sterilize jars to be used for sweet spreads and pickled products processed less than 10 minutes.
+Place empty jars right-side-up on the rack in a boiling-water canner or large stockpot.
 Fill the canner and jars with hot (not boiling) water to 1 inch above the tops of the jars.
 Boil 10 minutes at altitudes of less than 1,000 feet.
 If you live above 1,000 feet, add one minute for each 1,000 feet above sea level.
 Remove hot, sterilized jars one at a time, and drain.
 Save the hot water for processing filled jars.
-Fill jars with food, adjust lids, and process as directed.
+Fill jars with food, adjust lids and process product according to research-based recommendations.

-Jars used for vegetables, meats and fruits to be processed in a pressure canner do not need to be sterilized.
-It is also unnecessary to sterilize jars for fruits, tomatoes and pickled or fermented foods that will be processed 10 minutes or longer in a boiling water canner.
+Jars used for vegetables, meats and fruits that will be processed in a pressure canner do not need to be sterilized.
+It is also unnecessary to sterilize jars for fruits, tomatoes and pickled or fermented foods that will be processed 10 minutes or longer in a boiling-water or steam canner.

 The two-piece, self-sealing lid is recommended for home canning.
 It consists of a flat metal lid held in place during processing by a metal screw band.
 The flat lid is crimped around the bottom edge to form a trough, which is filled with a colored gasket compound.
 When jars are processed, the lid gasket softens and flows slightly to cover the jar-sealing surface, yet allows air to escape from the jar.
 The gasket then forms an airtight seal as the jar cools.

 Buy only the quantity of lids you will use in a year.
 To ensure a good seal, carefully follow the manufacturer’s directions in preparing lids for use.
 Examine all metal lids carefully.
-Do not use old, dented or deformed lids, or lids with gaps or other defects in the sealing gasket.
+Do not use old, dented, used or warped lids, or lids with gaps or other defects in the sealing gasket.

 After filling jars with food, release air bubbles by inserting a flat plastic spatula between the food and the jar.
-Don’t use a metal spatula or knife.
+Don’t use a metal spatula or knife because these may scratch and weaken the jar.
 Slowly turn the jar and move the spatula up and down to allow air bubbles to escape.
-Adjust the headspace, and clean the jar rim (sealing surface) with a damp, clean paper towel.
+Adjust the headspace and clean the jar rim (sealing surface) with a damp, clean paper towel.

-When using two-piece metal lids, place the treated lid on the filled jar, center it, and hold it in place with your fingers.
+When using two-piece metal lids, place the lid on the filled jar, center it and hold it in place with your fingers.
 Using the other hand, screw the band down until it is fingertip tight, which means the first full resistance is felt using just your fingertips.
-Do not use the full force of your hand or wrist or jar tightening utensils when applying the lids.
+Do not use the full force of your hand or wrist or jar-tightening utensils when applying the lids.
 Today’s lids do not require forceful tightening.
 Tightening the screw band too tight will prevent the air from escaping as is necessary during processing.
-Trapping the air can result in buckled lids, or lids that have been deformed by air trying to force its way out.
-Buckled lids might not seal properly.
+Trapping the air can result in buckled lids that have been deformed by air trying to force its way out.
+Buckled lids may not seal properly.
 Overtightening screw bands can also cut through the sealing compound and may cause the lids to not seal properly.
-Do not retighten lids after processing jars.
-As jars cool, the contents in the jar contract, pulling the self-sealing lid firmly against the jar to form a high vacuum.
+These lids will not require further tightening after processing.

 Follow the manufacturer’s directions when applying and tightening other types of lids.